Debiased Kernel Estimation of Spot Volatility in the Presence of Infinite Variation Jumps: Setting and background

-\begin{remark} The conditions above are essentially the same as those in \cite{BONIECE2024}. \cite{LIU2018} considered a similar but more restrictive component of unbounded variation by taking $J$ to be a symmetric strictly stable L\'evy process, while here we considered a type of tempered stable L\'evy process.
-The most technical (but still relatively mild) condition is that in \eqref{CndqA}, which is used to apply a density transformation or change of probability measure under which the process $J$ becomes stable.
+\begin{remark} The conditions above are essentially the same as those in \cite{BONIECE2024}. \cite{LIU2018} considered a similar but more restrictive component of unbounded variation by taking $J$ to be a symmetric strictly stable L\'evy process, while here we considered a more general type of tempered stable L\'evy process.
+The most technical condition is that in \eqref{CndqA}, which is used to apply a density transformation or change of probability measure under which the process $J$ becomes stable.
 We refer to \cite{BONIECE2024} for further details. \end{remark}

 We assume we have at our disposal $n$ evenly-spaced discrete observations $X_{t_i}$ during a fixed time interval $[0,T]$.
 For simplicity, we further assume $T=1$ and, thus, $t_i=i/n$.
 Denote $\Delta_n = 1/n$, $\mathcal{F}_{i}^n:=\mathcal{F}_{t_i}$, and $\Delta^n_iA = A_{i\Delta_n} - A_{(i-1)\Delta_n}$ for any process $A$, where we often omit the superscript $n$.
 Our estimation target is {$c_\tau=\sigma_\tau^2$} for a fixed time $\tau\in(0,T)$.
 We consider the spot volatility estimator